KauzClay/docs-tap/supply-chain/platform-engineering/how-to/starter-supply-chains.hbs.md

 # Create starter Supply Chains

-This topic gives you recipes for authoring useful, minimal Supply Chains to get started with.
+This topic gives you recipes for authoring useful minimal Supply Chains to get started with.

 ## <a id='app-recipe'></a> Build and deploy an application recipe

 This Supply Chain builds and deploys an application from source.
 It performs the following actions:

 - Pulls the application source from Git.
 - Builds a container image using Buildpacks.